Home » Dessert Recipes » Cookies & Bars » Keto Lemon Cookies

 This recipe is based on my popular keto butter cookies.
 All I did was swap out some of the vanilla extract for some lemon and they are a hit unto themselves!

-- Joy Filled Eats Sweetener - This is my favorite sweetener to use in most of my baking recipes.
+Joy Filled Eats Sweetener – This is my favorite sweetener to use in most of my sugar free baking recipes.
+I offer alternatives for monk fruit sweetener and others in the recipe card.

-- Lemon extract - This gives the cookies that delicious lemon flavor.
+Lemon extract – This gives the lemon cookie recipe that delicious lemon flavor.

-- Almond flour - I love the hint of almond flavoring that this flour adds.
+Almond flour – I love the mild flavor and texture that gluten free blanched almond flour adds.

 How To Make Keto Lemon Cookies